AwalaApp/specs/rs013-pubsub.md

 ## Introduction

-- Think of this as a public message queue, with producers, consumers and queues/topics.
-Endpoints will tell their corresponding gateways which queues/topics they want to be subscribed to — So that means the cargo should also keep track of the queues/topics it contains.
+- Endpoints will tell their corresponding gateways which topics they want to be subscribed to.
+- Gateways MAY push broadcast parcels to a blockchain, for other gateways in the network to consume such parcels and pass them on to their endpoints.
 - Use cases
   - In a world where the Twitter service is DTN-native, it could represent a tweet as a SDU (that is, one tweet is the sole content of a parcel).
 This would allow a political dissident to broadcast a message to their followers, so that the message can both (1) reach Twitter and (2) be read by anyone who gets hold of the parcel.
   - File distribution, especially software updates.